-WHAT WE DO WHAT WE DO NOT DO Pay for Performance: We link pay to performance and shareholder and customer interests by weighting total direct compensation to the achievement of a balanced mix of performance metrics established in advance by the compensation committee ✗ No Employment Agreements: We do not have employment agreements with any of our executive officers ✓ Generally, at least 50% of Long-Term Equity Awards Are Performance-Based: At least 75% of long-term equity awards to the CEO since 2013 have been in the form of performance shares tied to three-year performance objectives.
-Generally, at least 50% and 60% of long-term equity awards to regulated utility executive officers and ASUS executive officers, respectively, are in the form of performance shares tied to three-year performance objectives No "Single Trigger" Cash Severance Payments or Tax Gross Ups: We do not have "single trigger" cash severance payments owing solely on account of the occurrence of a change of control event or provide tax gross ups Thoughtful Peer Group Analysis: The compensation committee reviews external market data when making compensation decisions and annually reviews our peer group with our independent compensation consultant No Hedging in Company Securities: We have a policy prohibiting executives and directors from engaging in any hedging transaction with respect to company equity securities ✓ Compensation Risk Assessment: The compensation committee conducts an annual assessment of whether the company's executive or broad-based compensation programs encourage excessive risk-taking X No Pledging Company Securities: We have a policy generally prohibiting pledges of company securities by our executives and directors ✓ Stock Ownership Guidelines: Executives are subject to stock ownership guidelines equal to a multiple of their annual base salaries (3x for the CEO, 1.5x for senior vice presidents and 1x for vice presidents); directors are also subject to stock ownership guidelines and restrictions on sales of common shares until they own stock equal to 4x their annual cash retainer plus 1,000 additional shares after a person has been a director for at least three years (except that common shares may be transferred to meet applicable tax withholding requirement obligations) No Repricing, Repurchasing or Discounting of Options: We do not reprice or repurchase underwater awards and we do not grant options at a discount to fair market value on the date of grant "Clawback" Policy: Our clawback policy provides for the recoupment of cash and stock incentive compensation from an executive officer if, as a result of a financial restatement, the compensation committee determines that the company would have paid the executive officer less than he or she was paid prior to the restatement ✗ No Guaranteed Bonuses: We do not provide guaranteed minimum bonuses or uncapped incentives under our annual cash incentive plan
+WHAT WE DO WHAT WE DO NOT DO ✓ Pay for Performance Absolute and Relative: We link pay to performance and shareholder and customer interests by weighting a portion of total direc compensation to the achievement of a balanced mix of performance metrics both internal and relative to our peers, established in advance by the compensation committee t agreements with any of our executive officers ✓ Generally, at least 50% of Long-Term Equity Awards Are Performance-Based: Since 2013, at least 75% of long-term equity awards to the CEO have been in the form of performance shares tied to three-year performance objectives.
+Generally, at least 50% of long-term equity awards to regulated utility executive officers and ASUS executive officers, are in the form of performance shares tied to three-year performance objectives Awards or Tax Gross Ups: We do not have "single trigger" cash severance payments or equity awards paid solely because of the occurrence of a change of control event and do not ✓ Thoughtful Peer Group Analysis: The compensation committee review external market data when making compensation decisions and annually reviews our peer group with our independent compensation consultant ✓ Compensation Risk Assessment: The compensation committee conducts at annual assessment of whether the company's executive or broad-based compensation programs encourage excessive risk-taking ✓ Stock Ownership Guidelines: Executives are subject to stock ownership guidelines equal to a multiple of their annual base salaries (3x for the CEC 1.5x for senior vice presidents and 1x for vice presidents); directors are also subject to stock ownership guidelines and restrictions on sales of common shares until they own stock equal to 5x their annual cash retainer after a person has been a director for at least three years (except that common share may be transferred to meet applicable tax withholding requirement obligations) do not reprice or repurchase underwater awards and we do not grant options at a discount to fair market value on the date of grant "Clawback" Policy: Our clawback policy provides for the recoupment of cash and stock incentive compensation from an executive officer if, as result of a financial restatement, the compensation committee determine that the company would have paid the executive officer less than he or shows paid prior to the restatement minimum bonuses or uncapped incentives under our annual cash incentive plan

-2016 Pay Mix
+2017 Pay Mix

 The principal elements of our compensation program include a base salary, annual cash incentives, a portion of which is based on achieving financial, operational and customer service objectives during the year, and annual equity grants, a portion of which is based on achieving financial and operational performance objectives during a three-year performance period.
-We refer to these elements of compensation as total direct compensation.
+We refer to the combination of these elements of compensation as total direct compensation.

-The compensation committee set the target percentages presented in the chart below for each component of total direct compensation in 2016, assuming that each named executive officer would earn the aggregate target during the year in annual cash incentives and at the target level following the end of the three-year performance period for the performance stock awards.
-As these charts show, approximately 65% and 40% of target total direct compensation (salary, bonus and equity) is variable (or "at-risk") for our CEO and other named executive officers, respectively.
+The compensation committee set the target percentages presented in the chart below for each component of total direct compensation in 2017, assuming that each named executive officer would earn the aggregate target during the year in annual cash incentives and at the target level following the end of the three-year performance period for the performance stock awards.
+As these charts show, approximately 65% and 41% of target total direct compensation (salary, bonus and equity) is variable (or "at-risk") for our CEO and other named executive officers, respectively.